martinjrobins/exercise/README.md

 ## Exercise 1: Making Commits

-5. Clone the forked repository to your computer
+1. Clone the forked repository to your computer

     ~~~bash
     $ git clone <url>
     ~~~

-6. Create and add a new file
+2. Create and add a new file

     ~~~bash
     $ git add <file>
     ~~~

-7. Edit the `Readme.md` file, then examine the state of your repo
+3. Commit the new file

     ~~~bash
+    $ git commit -m "message"
+    ~~~

+4. Examine the state of your repo with `git status`.

+    ~~~bash
     $ git status
     ~~~

-8. Commit everything you have done so far
+5. Edit and save your new file, then add it to the staging area.
+Finally make a new commit with the edited file.
+At all stages use `git status` to see how your repository changes

     ~~~bash
+    $ git add <file>
-    $ git commit -a -m "message"
+    $ git commit -m "message"
     ~~~

-9. Make some more commits and view the log
+6. Make some more commits and view the log

     ~~~bash
     $ git log
     ~~~

+7. Commit everything you have done so far

+    ~~~bash
+    $ git commit -a -m "message"
+    ~~~

-10. Push the commits to the server
+8. Push the commits to the server

     ~~~bash
     $ git push